 However, if you simultaneously press the Speed Increase and Decrease buttons, you can set your treadmill to metric units (km/h and kilometers).

-Unfortunately, the console’s pulse reading function is hand-grip only.
+Unfortunately, the console’s pulse reading function is only for hand grip.
 Therefore, the console cannot read your pulse if you wear an ANT+ or Bluetooth heart rate chest strap.
 So, if you want to monitor your pulse, you have to hold on to the metallic sensors integrated into the front handlebars of the machine.

 Overall, the console is pretty easy to use.
 It only has three buttons.
 These are Start/Stop, Increase Speed, and Decrease Speed.
 Furthermore, their functions are pretty obvious.
 Like any other treadmill, the T50 has a magnetic safety key.

-Also, the console integrates a small shelf on which you can place your phone and two accessory trays, one on each side of the LCDs.
+The console also integrates a small shelf on which you can place your phone and two accessory trays, one on each side of the LCDs.

 T50 Assembly and Maintenance